Evolutionary psychology: Learning and facultative adaptations

 In evolutionary psychology, learning is said to be accomplished through evolved capacities, specifically facultative adaptations.
-Facultative adaptations express themselves differently depending on input from the environment.
-Sometimes the input comes during development and helps shape that development.
+Facultative adaptations manifest differently in response to environmental input.
+Sometimes input comes during development and helps shape it.
 For example, migrating birds learn to orient themselves by the stars during a critical period in their maturation.
-Evolutionary psychologists believe that humans also learn language along an evolved program, also with critical periods.
+Evolutionary psychologists believe that humans also learn language along an evolved program, with critical periods.
 The input can also come during daily tasks, helping the organism cope with changing environmental conditions.
-For example, animals evolved Pavlovian conditioning in order to solve problems about causal relationships.
-Animals accomplish learning tasks most easily when those tasks resemble problems that they faced in their evolutionary past, such as a rat learning where to find food or water.
+For example, animals evolved Pavlovian conditioning to solve problems involving causal relationships.
+Animals learn most easily when those tasks resemble problems that they faced in their evolutionary past, such as a rat learning where to find food or water.
 Learning capacities sometimes demonstrate differences between the sexes.
 In many animal species, for example, males can solve spatial problems faster and more accurately than females, due to the effects of male hormones during development.
 The same might be true of humans.

 Emotion and motivation

 Motivations direct and energize behavior, while emotions provide the affective component to motivation, positive or negative.
-In the early 1970s, Paul Ekman and colleagues began a line of research which suggests that many emotions are universal.
+In the early 1970s, Paul Ekman and colleagues began a line of research that suggests that many emotions are universal.
 He found evidence that humans share at least five basic emotions: fear, sadness, happiness, anger, and disgust.
-Social emotions evidently evolved to motivate social behaviors that were adaptive in the environment of evolutionary adaptedness.
-For example, spite seems to work against the individual but it can establish an individual's reputation as someone to be feared.
+Social emotions evidently evolved to motivate social behaviors that were adaptive in the environment of evolutionary adaptation.
+For example, spite seems to work against the individual, but it can establish an individual's reputation as someone to be feared.
 Shame and pride can motivate behaviors that help one maintain one's standing in a community, and self-esteem is one's estimate of one's status.

-Motivation has a neurobiological basis in the reward system of the brain.
+Motivation has a neurobiological basis in the brain's reward system.
 Recently, it has been suggested that reward systems may evolve in such a way that there may be an inherent or unavoidable trade-off in the motivational system for activities of short versus long duration.